itz-mr-voidwalker/Imagify/README.md

 - Transparency fix — JPEG hates alpha channels like your we hate school.
 We handle that drama. 💔➡️🤝

-- Compression so tight, your images go on a serious diet—file size drops like it's hot, but quality stays chill.
+- 🗜️Compression so tight, your images go on a serious diet 🥗—file size drops like it's hot 🔥, but quality stays chill 😎

 - Fallback to PNG — If it fails, fallback like a pro.
 No shame. 😎